 In the sacrament of Penance, Confession or Reconciliation, the priest, as the agent of God, absolves sins committed after Baptism, when a sinner is heartily sorry for them, sincerely confesses them, and is willing to make satisfaction for them.
-Catholics generally consider Confession a private event of personal Grace, even though we are reconciled with the Church which we wound by our sins.
+Catholics generally consider Confession a private event of personal Grace, though we are reconciled with the Church which we wound by our sins.

-Many Catholics treasure the sacrament of Reconciliation, because it restores peace of mind and soul, and ensures harmony with God, the state of grace, lost by mortal sin.
-Catholics are not regularly seeking the sacrament, though many priests believe that the peace of Reconciliation would diminish significantly the number of visits to psychoanalysts and psychiatrists.
-Catholics in the state of grace should also receive the sacrament for pardon of venial sins and concession of additional graces.
+Many Catholics treasure the sacrament of Reconciliation, because it restores peace of mind and soul, and ensures harmony with God — the state of grace — lost by mortal sin.
+Catholics are not seeking the sacrament, though many priests believe the peace of Reconciliation would diminish the number of visits to psychoanalysts and psychiatrists.
+Catholics in the state of grace should receive the sacrament for pardon of venial sins and concession of additional graces.

 Penance comprises four parts:

-•Contrition means that we are sorry for our sins, and we intend to try to do better.
+•Contrition means we are sorry for our sins, and we intend to behave better.

 •Confession is the act of stating our sins to a priest.
-It is always required with mortal sins, but it is also a good and pious practice with venial sins.
+It is always required with mortal sins, and it is a good and pious practice with venial sins.

-•Satisfaction or penance consists of prayers or particular actions the priest assigns to us to show our sorrow, and to make some amends for our actions.
+•Satisfaction or penance consists of prayers or actions the confessor assigns us to show our sorrow, and to make some amends for our actions.

-Only priests and bishops can administer Reconciliation, which has the following effects:
+Only priests and bishops can administer Reconciliation, which has six effects:

 •We are reconciled with God and restored to grace.

 •We are reconciled with the Church.